 If you are currently eligible for low income assistance, a reverse mortgage may serve to disqualify you.
 Be sure to tell your advisor everything related to your financial situation!

-Since a reverse mortgage or reverse mortgage loan decreases your home equity, this also reduces the value of your heirs’ inheritance.
+Since a reverse mortgage decreases your home equity, this also reduces the value of your heirs’ inheritance.
 Be sure to consult your financial advisor on the matters affecting your estate.

 These are a few of the reverse mortgage pros and cons.
 Everyone’s life situation is unique.
 Talk to someone who wants you to make the best-informed choice.
 Talk to Imperial Mortgage & Real Estate, serving Placer, Sacramento, and Nevada counties for 25 years!